-Gallery Hours: Monday - Thursday: 9:00am - 4:00pm Friday: 9:00am - 6:00pm Saturday: 12:00pm - 4:00pm aborchardt@fontbonne.edu lyounge@fontbonne.edu
+Gallery Hours: Monday - Thursday: 9:00am - 4:00pm Friday: 9:00am - 6:00pm Saturday: 12:00pm - 4:00pm

-Gallery Director: Anthony Borchardt Fine Arts Office
+Gallery Director:Anthony BorchardtFine Arts Officevkeller@fontbonne.edu

+Sacred Spaces

-Sacred Spaces Doerr Chapel
+Doerr Chapel

 Mary Martha Hatch Doerr Chapel, otherwise known as Doerr Chapel, is located on the second floor of Ryan Hall.
 When Ryan Hall is open, the chapel is available to any student, staff, or faculty member for personal prayer or meditation.
 All of our Catholic worship services are held in Doerr Chapel.
 During the academic year, Mass is offered every Sunday at 7pm, as well as on Holy Days of Obligation and university-wide days of celebration.